Within this blog post, we’re going to take a look at AWS Log Insights and cover some of the topics that you will find useful around…

 Most services publish CloudTrail events but only save the most recent events from the past 90 days.
 In order to save data long-term, you’ll need to create a Trail and enable continuous delivery to an S3 bucket.
 By default, when you create a Trail, it captures data from all regions.

 Monitoring with AWS CloudWatch can be confusing if you’re not familiar with the different types of data available to you.
-There are three types of monitoring data in CloudWatch – Metrics, events, and logs.
+There are three types of AWS log monitoring data in CloudWatch – Metrics, events, and logs.

 Logs can have more than one piece of data in them, whereas metrics are specifically focused on just the one data point they measure.
 Events are generated whenever something changes in an AWS service.
 CloudWatch Subscriptions allow other AWS services like Kinesis and Lambda to listen to a real-time feed of CloudWatch Logs for further processing or to ship it to another service like Coralogix.
 Further, you can use subscription filters to define which logs get sent to specific AWS resources.